 Research also found that guarantees were much more important to shoppers than price.
 When looking at signage, people saw the information most important to them physically faster than other information.
 So Behe recommends putting the benefits of plants and other information important to consumers out front and center, rather than selling by container size.

 “When we sell things by container size, we teach our customers that’s where the value is,” Behe said.
 “People don’t buy features, they buy benefits.”

 ALSO READ: Garden Center magazine's October cover story, featuring interviews with Drs.
 Bridget Behe and Hayk Khachatryan about their research - Using science to sell: Results from research using eye-tracking technology reveal which plant benefits matter most to consumers and how independent garden centers can better merchandise their selection.

-Because we read left to right and top to bottom, customers are going to see anything on the left of signage faster than anything on the top left faster than something on the bottom right.
+Because we read left to right and top to bottom, customers are going to see anything on the top left faster than something on the bottom right.

 And we see high prices physiologically faster than low prices.
 So if you have a higher price point on a plant, put that information on the lower right side.
 That way, your customers will be drawn in to see the benefits of the plant before they see the price.

 On the other hand, sale prices are a great marketing tool.
 Behe suggests placing those in a more prominent position.

 For a low price, all you need is the price.

 For a moderate price, you need features and benefits.